 - 93.5% of patient complaints are a result of a miscommunication.
 Given you work with patients who are already under duress, the chances that they didn’t absorb everything you told them or that they may have forgotten to mention something to you is high.
 Miscommunication happens all the time.
-The key is to determine what they or you didn’t understand and eliminate the communication gap.
+The key is to determine what the misunderstanding was and eliminate the communication gap.

 - Don’t take complaints personally.
 Think of them as helpful red flags to remind you to improve your communication systems.
 Just because you told a patient to do XYZ, doesn’t mean they understood.
 See if getting patients to explain their patient care instructions back improves compliance and reduces patient problems.

 - When you respond to a patient, don’t get defensive or mad.
 That’s not going to win the patient back or help you attract more patients.
 Much less, when practices allow emotions to take hold when responding to reviews, positive or negative, it’s common to disclose patient information and violate HIPAA.

 When responding to patient reviews, follow these guidelines

 What’s the right way to respond to online reviews?
 Once you’ve taken a deep breath, waited at least 5-6 hours, it’s time to formulate a considered response.

 - Don’t ignore negative patient reviews.
 Given that over 72% of people say bad reviews would prevent them from visiting a physician, a negative review or two is a big deal.
 Think of them as opportunities to turn an unhappy patient into a happy one.
 Think of them as a wake-up call to review and improve the patient experience.